Doishy/Listys/coffee.md

 left filled and content!

 Course 4, Alvaro - Thai Red Curry
 Another spicy one.
-Alavaro uses the new chilli layers to get a good balance of aggressive heat and extended afterglow to ensure the dish keeps on giving.
+Alvaro uses the new chilli layers to get a good balance of aggressive heat and extended afterglow to ensure the dish keeps on giving.
 I was really impressed with his ability to keep the heat on despite what happened.
 We sit down, he throws a lot of heat my way.
 I knew that curry can be quick but he must have pre-made his!
 Almost full I managed to cool my throat with coffee, check my recipe vault and find exactly what ingredient I was missing.
 He was immediately satisfied with Coffee and Meatballs and had